Antacid Glutathione

 Calcium carbonate and hydrochloric acid can produce carbon dioxide gas.
 This results in gas and the accompanying pain for some.
 Carbon dioxide can also cause headaches and muscle problems.

-While the paper says aluminum hydroxide is safer, note the conclusion.
-The conclusion says, “We conclude from this observation that the lower toxicity of [aluminum hydroxide] vs [aluminum phosphate] stems from its better capacity to resist dissolution and neutral complex formation in the presence of acids commonly present in food.”
+While the paper says aluminum hydroxide is safer, note the conclusion they came to.
+The research found, "We conclude from this observation that the lower toxicity of [aluminum hydroxide] vs [aluminum phosphate] stems from its better capacity to resist dissolution and neutral complex formation in the presence of acids commonly present in food."

 Note: Bold letters added.
 Think about what this is saying.
 Here, take this poison.
 It is less toxic than our competitors poison.
 Even if it worked better, was cheaper and was a new and improved toxin, what if there was a better way?

-digest and absorb certain essential nutrients.
+By reducing stomach acidity you will impair the ability of the stomach to digest and absorb certain essential nutrients.
 Iron and B vitamins are the most important of those lost.
 Also, since the lowering of pH of the stomach decreases the ability for the stomach to kill ingested bacteria.
 This results in increased risk of vulnerability to infection.

 What if the better way had positive side effects.
 Side effects like boosting immunity.